Top Gambits Ranked by Lc0: A Deep Dive into Aggressive Chess Openings

 Drawbacks

-Based on Lc0’s evaluations, the best gambits for practical play are:
+According to Lc0’s assessments, the strongest gambits for practical purposes are:

-If you enjoy sharp, tactical chess, these gambits can be powerful weapons—even at the highest levels.
-While engines like Lc0 can refute some lines with perfect play, human opponents often crack under pressure.
+If you play sharp, tactical chess, these gambits are powerful weapons — even at the highest levels.
+Human opponents get nervous — Even against engines like Lc0 can refute some lines at perfect play, and humans don’t always repent.